Mon

 What it demonstrates

-Range mode with disabled past dates, basic stay presets, and a clear/animated selected summary.
+Range mode with disabled past dates, quick-stay presets, a nights counter via CalendarInfo, and an animated summary.

 appearance: soft